leon4rd/test/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Why did the knife dress up in a suit?
+Because it wanted to look sharp